What steps can I take to evict a Tenant?

 Can I still recover outstanding rent during the eviction process?

 Outstanding rent arrears are now dealt with separately from eviction and via separate applications.
 However, it is best practice to lodge both applications together so that we can ask for tribunal hearings to be on the same date.
 Should the Tribunal grant an order for payment of the rent arrears, we will advise you on the enforcement options available to you to recover your rent arrears as quickly as possible.

 How Long will it take to evict a Tenant?

-This all depends upon whether the tenant defends the court action.
-When a landlord raises court action to evict a tenant, the court always sets a hearing.
-Regardless of whether your tenant has failed to pay rent or damaged your property, the court has a discretion in most cases to only grant an eviction when “reasonable”.
-We can attend court on your behalf and address the court as to why the tenant should be evicted.
-Failure to address the court correctly could mean that the eviction is delayed.
+This all depends upon whether the tenant defends the tribunal action.
+When a landlord raises tribunal application to evict a tenant, the tribunal always sets a hearing.
+Regardless of whether your tenant has failed to pay rent or damaged your property, the tribunal has a discretion in most cases to only grant an eviction when “reasonable”.
+We can attend the tribunal on your behalf and address the tribunal as to why the tenant should be evicted.
+Failure to address the tribunal correctly could mean that the eviction is delayed.

 Do I need a valid reason to evict a Tenant?

 The laws sets out the grounds to remove a tenant, some of these allow for automatic removal of the tenant and others the tribunal has a discretion whether to grant the eviction.
 The correct legal advice is essential to ensure that you seek eviction under the correct legal grounds to ensure the best outcome.